eresearchqut/ontvisc/README.md

 AobVX	991	.
 C	T	9.212	PASS	AR=36,25;DP=1496;DPS=897,599;DPSP=1478;SC=209634,139079,213683,142081;SR=201,117,650,449	GT:GQ	1:9
 AobVX	1060	.
 C	T	11.703	PASS	AR=5,5;DP=1510;DPS=904,606;DPSP=1492;SC=208276,137743,212647,140567;SR=201,138,689,454	GT:GQ	1:12
 ```

-### Summary of detections for de novo assembly and clustering mode ###
-A summary of detections for all the samples included in the index file is provided under the detection_summary folder.
-A column labelled contamination_flag is included at the end of the text file which flags potential false positives.

-With the contamination flag, the assumption is that if a pest is present at high titer in a given sample and reads matching to this pathogen in other samples occur at a significantly lower abundance, it is possible that this lower signal is due to contamination (e.g. contamination or index hopping from high-titer sample).

-We first calculate the maximum RPKM value recorded for each virus and viroid identified across samples tested (see the ```RPKM_MAX``` column).
-If for a given virus, the RPKM value recovered for a sample represents less than a percentage of this maximum FPKM value (see the ```threshold_value``` column), it is then flagged as a contamination event.  (```contamination_flag = TRUE```).
-By default, the ```--contamination_flag_threshold``` is set to 1%.
-The RPKM needs to be >= 10 for the flag to be applied, otherwise, it will be set to 'NA'.

-In summary:
-- if RPKM < 10 => contamination_flag = NA
-- if RPKM >= 10 and < contamination_flag_threshold (0.01 default) x RPKM_max => contamination_flag = TRUE
-- if RPKM >= 10 and >= contamination_flag_threshold (0.01 default) x RPKM_max => contamination_flag = FALSE

-If a detection returns TRUE in the contamination_flag column, it is recommended to compare the sequences obtained, check the SNPs and if available, validate the detection through an independent method.
-The contamination flag is just indicative and it cannot discriminate between false positives and viruses present at very low titer in a plant.

 ### Results folder structure
 ```